wp-plugins/microblog-poster/readme.txt

 **diigo.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/diigohelp "Diigo help with screenshots.")

-In addition to your username/password you'll need to create your own diigo app and generate an Api key.
+In addition to your username and password you'll need to create your own diigo app and generate an Api key.

     1. Please go at this url: https://www.diigo.com/api_keys/new/ and generate your diigo Api Key (you need to be logged in).

+**linkedin.com accounts**

+    1. Please go at this url https://www.linkedin.com/secure/developer and click on 'Add New Application'.

+    2. Fill in the required informations.
+    For 'Live Status', select Live.
+    Leave everything else by default.
+    Click 'Add Application'.

+    3. Copy 'API Key' and 'Secret Key', click 'Done'.

+    4. Configure your linkedin account in the Social Accounts section.

+    5. Follow the link provided by MicroblogPoster to authorize your App posting on your behalf.

 == Upgrade Notice ==